notunixian/simple-base/README.md

 A extremely simple base for VRChat clients made in C++, using the data of a modified build of [Il2CppInspector.](https://github.com/djkaty/Il2CppInspector)\
 You are free to do anything you want with this base, aslong as you are following [the license of Il2CppInspector.](https://github.com/djkaty/Il2CppInspector/blob/master/LICENSE)

+This repository also includes other data exported by Il2CppInspector, if you want to access any of this data you are free to by going into the il2cppinspector_resources folder.

 If this is your first time using Il2CppInspector injecton projects, you should read up on [the writeups on using code inside of them.](https://katyscode.wordpress.com/2021/01/14/il2cppinspector-tutorial-working-with-code-in-il2cpp-dll-injection-projects/)

 ### This base contains: